Piturnah/piturnah.github.io/blog/understanding-fin-type.md

 title: Understanding the Fin type
 published: 2025-02-21
 description: Wrapping our heads around why the common `Fin` type actually does what it says.

+pre-note: "<b>Edit</b> 2025-02-22: I realised there is a much simpler proof which is also more intuitive.
+I sketched it in the comments.
+Will update post when I have time."
 ---

-**Edit** 2025-02-22: I realised there is a much simpler proof which is also more intuitive.
-I sketched it in the comments.
-Will update post when I have time.

-# Understanding the Fin type

--# 2025-02-21 #-

 I have been taking an interest in Edwin Brady's [Idris](https://www.idris-lang.org/) lately, and was reading its introductory documentation when I suddenly came face-to-face with the following data definition.